Blendify/blender-manual/trunk/blender_docs/manual/advanced/scripting/security.rst

 Here are the different ways blend-files may automatically run scripts.

 Registered Text-Blocks
-   A text block can have its *Register* option enabled which means it will load on start.
+   A text data-block can have its *Register* option enabled which means it will load on start.
 Animation Drivers
    Python expressions can be used to *Drive* values and are often used in more advanced rigs and animations.